HStokbro/Commercetools-CustomUI/README.md

 ### POC Route - prices-channels

-This is the newest POC.

 The focus here was to update prices on several variants and for several channels.

+Prerequisites:
+- This was built for the `"The customer"-development` trial project, and relies on the product fields and structure in that project.

+Notes:
+- This is the newest POC, and the one you should build on.
-Uses and improves the use of redux.
+- Uses and improves the use of redux.

-Use SimpleMoneyInput for making money format handling transparent.
+- Use SimpleMoneyInput for making money format handling transparent.

+#### View PriceUpdate

+It can handle showing all variant prices, and you can update them all and save.

+Functionality works but ui needs work.

+#### View PricesUpdateTable

+Below PriceUpdate view is PricesUpdateTable.

+It can show a table with variant storages and linked channels.

+It can simulate a UI, where a user can add and remove time limited prices.

+UI and functionality needs work.

 ## That's it